Los Angeles, CA

 Learning to defer to the professor's authority while maintaining one's own unique intellect and point of view.

-What advice would you give to someone considering Chapman University School of Law, or law school in general?
+What advice would you give to someone considering law school?

 Remember that the law is a tool you can learn to use on behalf of people - - you must not be fooled into thinking that people are tools to be used by the law.
 (That's really important!!)